 Our charity work includes providing advocacy, information through Australasia’s largest intellectual disability library and friendship and skill-based volunteering.

-We employ around 4500 staff and directly support approximately 4000 people with intellectual disabilities around New Zealand through our core funded services.
+We employ around 4500 staff and directly support approximately 4000 people with intellectual disabilities around New Zealand through our government funded disability services.